You have a million things on your to-do list when selling your home.

 Talk about any upgrades you’ve made (or are considering) and any potential issues with your property that you’re aware of.

-This part of your first meeting is mission-critical for a few reasons…
+This part of the meeting is mission-critical for a few reasons…

 The walkthrough: